How long will it take to get a CMMC?

 What, if any, leverage time/cost savings in obtaining CMMC is likely if we already have a certification like ISO 27001?

 It is not clear at this time.
-The assessment methodology has not been officially released by the CMMC-AB, and therefore, ability to rely is unknown.
-However, there is a mapping of CMMC to the other common frameworks and efforts to implement controls or conduct self-assessments of such controls could be greatly decreased as the controls are already in place and previously evaluated during your other assessments.
+The guidance on reciprocity is not available at the time of writing, and therefore, ability to rely is unknown.
+However, there is a mapping of CMMC to the other common frameworks and efforts to implement controls or conduct self assessments of such controls could be greatly decreased as the controls are already in place and previously evaluated during your other assessments.

 How many auditors have been certified to audit Level 1, 2 and/or 3?

 Please refer to the Marketplace established by the CMMC-AB.

 Who are the assessors?
 Where can we find a list of assessors?